VISIT OUR ART STORE ▶

 What Is Art Masking Fluid for Watercolor?

-Masking fluid is one of my favorite watercolor tools.
-It helps me protect areas I want to keep white.
-I can paint freely without worrying about losing the highlights!
+Masking fluid is one of the artist’s favorite watercolor tools.
+It helps protect areas that need to remain white, allowing painting to continue freely without worrying about losing the highlights.

 Why Use Art Masking Fluid in Watercolor Painting

-What I love most about Art Masking Fluid is how easily I can peel it off.
-Once I remove it, the white paper underneath is still clean and bright.
+What the artist appreciates most about Art Masking Fluid is how easily it peels off.
+Once removed, the white paper underneath stays clean and bright.

-That's perfect when I need sharp details, like reflections in an eye or the sparkle of sunlight.
+That makes it perfect for sharp details, such as reflections in an eye or a sparkle of sunlight.

 Art masking fluid